 - Save At Least $5000 for Planned Vacations Next Year – One of which is already booked.
 I’m going to Peru to hike Machu Picchu in April – Inca Trail here I come!

 - Invest $1000 More Into Mutual Funds – And subsequently lessen my investments in the stock market because I’m tanking.

 Take a day after work to either heat up some leftovers or order in your favourite take out to go through and truly think about your financial plan for 2019.
-I realize that heating up leftovers doesn’t sound as appetizing, but I always freeze some of my favourite homemade soups that are “leftovers” but are really soul-warming to me.
+I realize that heating up leftovers doesn’t sound as appetizing, but I always freeze some of my favourite homemade soups that t are really soul-warming to me.
 Either way, cuddle up on with our heated blanket (if you don’t have one, I highly recommend), light a candle, and start kicking some budget butt.
-May I suggest Wednesday January 9th?
+Let’s do Thursday January 10th?

-Lastly, I hope these were helpful and hopes it inspires you to get a head start on the New Year too!
-I know the New Year, “fresh start’ idea can be accompanied by an eye-roll sometimes by some people because for many people, it’s a time of false starts.
-I truly believe that change can be made at anytime of the year, but just like any other holiday, I think it’s a great reminder for us to cross off those to dos.
+Lastly, I hope these were helpful and hope it inspires you to get a head start on the New Year too!
+I know the New Year, “fresh start’ idea can be accompanied by an eye-roll because for many people, it’s a time of false starts.
+I truly believe that change can be made at any time of the year, but just like any other holiday, I think it’s a great reminder for us to cross off those to dos.